 As the contraceptive pill has its effect by altering your hormones, then may be side-effects relating to your mood from taking this medication.
 Most women prefer to take the combined pill, as this includes a seven day break in which you get your period.
 This means you know when to expect to bleed.
 On the other hand, the minipill does not have this break, and may make some changes to your period.
 It may make your periods more or less regular or they may disappear completely.
 However, the minipill is suitable from more women as it contains only one hormone.
 Both types of contraceptive pills are available to buy online in the UK from the doctor such as Doctor-4-U.

 Below are some common types of contraception.
 Please note, this is not an exhaustive list and other non-medical methods or lifestyle changes may be more suitable.
 If you would like to learn more about these options, then please click here.
 Before receiving medication you must answer a number of questions to asses your suitability.
 All questions are reviewed by a GMC registered doctor before a final decision is made.
 All medication is dispensed via a full regulated and registered UK pharmacy.
+All prices displayed on our site include the price of the medication and our doctors consultation fee.

 Our Health Care Team